-IW stated that he felt there had been a police cover-up and that he felt the IPCC could not get to the bottom of it.
+Mr Wilson stated that he felt there had been a police cover-up and that he felt the IPCC could not get to the bottom of it.

-ItRM said the law was explained that the complaint was investigated underwritten on the old Act which said there would be a cut-off point.
+ItRM said the law was explained that the complaint was dealt with underwritten on the old Act and only considered the specific misconduct allegation.